NY court throws out Morgan Keegan's case against sports agent

-NEW YORK (Reuters) - A New York trial court has thrown out a petition by Morgan Keegan & Co to overturn a securities arbitration ruling made in favor of a professional sports agent.
+NEW YORK, Dec 13 (Reuters) - A New York trial court has thrown out a petition by Morgan Keegan & Co to overturn a securities arbitration ruling made in favor of a professional sports agent.

 The court ruled that it did not have jurisdiction to hear Morgan Keegan’s case, which names sports agent W. Kyle Rote Jr. as a defendant.
 His company, Athletic Resource Management, has represented star clients such as New York Jets quarterback Tim Tebow.
 The decision, by Manhattan Supreme Court Justice Eileen Bransten, was filed on Wednesday.